 survey of over 5,000 Ontario trail users.
 SPR's final report, submitted in Spring 2015, was complemented by the introduction of Bill 100

 - the Supporting Ontario's Trails Act, 2015 in the Ontario Legislature on May 12, 2015 (for the Ontario Ministry of Tourism, Culture and Sport, 2014-2015).

-- Study of Worker Safety in Ontario Children's Aid Societies: This project, for the Ontario Association
+- Study of Worker Safety in Ontario Children's Aid Societies: This project, funded by the Ontario Ministry of

 indicators were developed (for the Ontario Association of Children's Aid Societies, 2013-2014).